-We can hear the collective groan from all of the fashionistas who turn up their noses at shopping the aisles of the local WalMart.
-We realize that shopping for workwear just yards from the frozen food aisle might not make for the most aesthetically appealing shopping experience, but bear with us.
+We can hear the collective groan from all of the fashionistas who turn up their noses at shopping the aisles of the local Walmart.
+We realize that shopping for work-wear just yards from the frozen food aisle might not make for the most aesthetically appealing shopping experience, but bear with us.

-Try It On.
-When you’re shopping at a discount store like Wal-Mart, you will have to understand that certain elements are just not going to be perfect.
+When you’re shopping at a discount store like Walmart, you will have to understand that certain elements are just not going to be perfect.
 Fit is one of them.
-While that’s not to say you can’t get a great-fitting garment there—we certainly have—the fit and construction are not necessarily going to be ideal or consistent, even if you ALWAYS wear a size 9.
+While that’s not to say you can’t get a great-fitting garment there, the fit and construction are not necessarily going to be ideal or consistent — even if you always wear a size 9.